jafingerhut/jafingerhut.github.com/notes/jvm-options.md

 * `-XX:+PrintCompilation` - false by default.
 When the option is given, details about when code is JIT compiled is printed to the output.

+# Getting information about a running JVM

+Show process IDs of JVMs currently running on the system: `jcmd -l`
+also: `ps axguwww | grep java`

+List what kinds of information `jcmd` can give about a particular JVM, given its processed ID <pid>: `jcmd <pid> help`

+For example, you can show system properties with:
+`jcmd <pid> VM.system_properties`

+or JVM command line options with: `jcmd <pid> VM.command_line`

+Brief version of JVM flags, showing which flags were set on the command line, plus some flags that were set directly by the JVM, because their value was determined ergonomically: `jcmd <pid>
+ VM.flags`

+All JVM flags, whether they were specified on the command line or not.
+Produced 670 lines of output when run on Ubuntu 18.04.3 with AdoptOpenJDK 11: `jvm <pid> VM.flags -all`

+To see what all flags are set to on a particular platform: `java -XX:+PrintFlagsFinal -version`